-It is never easy to be diagnosed with post-traumatic stress disorder after experiencing a traumatic event in your life.
+Grounding techniques for PTSD are incredibly important in living with post traumatic stress disorder.
+It is never easy to be diagnosed with PTSD after experiencing a traumatic event in your life.
 The flashbacks, discomfort, uneasiness, and oftentimes sheer terror can leave lasting detrimental impacts on one’s quality of life.
-As devastating as this condition can be, the good news is that with PTSD targeted therapy, optimal support, and grounding, you can overcome this life hurdle.
+As devastating as this condition can be, the good news is that with PTSD targeted therapy, optimal support, and grounding, you can overcome this hurdle.

 What Is Grounding?

-Grounding, sometimes called “earthing,” is a therapeutic method that gives people the ability to reconnect with the earth.
+Grounding, sometimes called “earthing,” is a therapeutic method that gives people the ability to reconnect with their surroundings.
 It calms and balances physical, mental, and emotional energies and helps you stay in the present moment instead of fearing what happened in the past.
 This is especially helpful for people who have PTSD who frequently find themselves reliving their trauma.

 Why Grounding Is Used

-Grounding is a fundamental element to learn coping skills and finding safety during a triggered PTSD episode.
+Grounding is a fundamental element to learn coping skills and finding safety, a key stage in recovering from PTSD, after being triggered..
 It illuminates self-awareness and gives people the ability to realise their surroundings using their senses, reinstating the fact that they are no longer in the past.
-This method is so powerful that it is typically implemented in the first stages of cognitive-behavioral therapy.
+This method is so powerful that it is typically implemented in the first stages of trauma focused cognitive-behavioural therapy (CBT-TF) and eye movement desensitisation and reprocessing (EMDR).

-Establishing grounding techniques helps pull someone out of a flashback episode during any time of the day or night and gives them the ability to take control back.
+An optimal position is to use these techniques to be grounded 24/7 so that flashbacks are much less likely to happen.
+However grounding techniques are also used for PTSD in helping pull someone out of a flashback episode and gives them the ability to take control back.
 With effective grounding techniques, they will be able to remove themselves from the past trauma and remember where they are now, safely in the present.

 Ways to Implement Grounding